ay437/auto-complete/README.md

-# auto-complete
-React Typescript auto-complete component
+# React Typescript Auto-Complete component

-## Available Scripts

-In the project directory, you can run:
+In the project directory, you should use Node version 14 or higher.

+Start by running the below command in order to get the necessary node modules:

+### `npm install`

+The main scripts to use after are stated below also:

 ### `npm start`